Remington 550-1

 Quick Summary

-The Remington 550-1 is a classic semi-automatic .22 rifle known for its unique 'floating chamber' design, allowing it to cycle .22 Short, .22 Long, and .22 LR cartridges interchangeably.
-Produced until 1971, it's affordable ($200-$300 used) but has cumbersome disassembly and scarce parts.
+The Remington 550-1 is a classic .22 rifle known for its unique 'floating chamber' design, enabling it to cycle .22 Short, .22 Long, and .22 Long Rifle cartridges interchangeably.
+It offers high capacity with .22 Shorts (up to 21 rounds) and typically sells for $200-$300 used, though disassembly can be cumbersome.

 Chapters